Smart merge reduces duplicate emails

 - There are different comments.

-Can an @mention smart merge happen between two team email channels?
+Can an @mention smart merge happen between two shared email channels?

 Nope!
-The email will already be shared between the two team inboxes.
+The email will already be shared between the two shared inboxes.
 Therefore, there's no need to have a merge.

 Can an @mention smart merge between a recipient and a sender?